loimos/loimos/README.md

 - `-i` is an optional flag used when specifying an intervention. `IF` should be the path to a `.textproto` file specifying the intervention to be used.
   These are generally found in [`loimos/data/interventions`](https://github.com/loimos/loimos/blob/develop/data/interventions).
+- `-s` or `--seed` is an optional flag used to specify the random seed to use for the run if an integer `S` is provided or otherwise to direct Loimos to use an arbitary - and likely unique - seed (given by `time(NULL)` at runtime).
+If not passed, Loimos will use the default seed of 0.

 ## Authors